 Portia de Rossi (Nelle Porter)

 Portia has definitely kept herself busy since Ally McBeal – she starred as Lindsay Bluth Funke in the critical darling Arrested Development and played Elizabeth North in Scandal, a role she eventually left for an art curation and publishing business (creator Shonda Rhimes wished her the best, and even described herself as a fan of Portia’s!)
 She has also taken a turn as author, penning Unbearable Lightness: A Story of Loss and Gain, a deeply personal autobiography about her struggle with eating disorders.
 After keeping her sexuality a secret from her Ally McBeal castmates throughout the show’s run, she famously tied the knot with TV talker Ellen DeGeneres at their Beverly Hills home in 2008.
-The couple are vegans, and are actively involved with animal organizations, including the Los Angeles-based animal rescue The Gentle Barn.
+The couple are vegans and are actively involved with animal organizations, including the Los Angeles-based animal rescue The Gentle Barn, a more recently, Portia created the Ellen DeGeneres Wildlife Fund to help protect wild gorillas in Rwanda in honor of her wife's 60th birthday.

 Lucy Liu (Ling Woo)